czmirek/czmirek.github.io/content/posts/stop-with-ddd-evangelism.md

 Now comes the DDD evangelist.

 He'll say something retarded like *"The business does not care about persistence"*.
 I've heard this even in a corporation that was explicitly saying "We are data driven" in its IT strategy.
-The correct reply to this is that business does not care about exact persistence mechanism but most of the times it cares about persistence implicitly.
+The correct reply is that business does not care about exact persistence mechanism but most of the times it cares about persistence implicitly.

 Or he may say something mysterious like *"We must dig deeper into the requirements to understand what the business REALLY wants."* DDD evangelists tend to look for problems where there are none and the requirements are clear.

 ## Services in your domain layer

+### ...according to evangelists
 Let's say that the business wants you to use MS Dynamics 365 as a storage for your product images.

+The DDD evangelists say that external services do not belong into the domain layer at all, again, defending the idea of a rich aggregate root that nicely represent a *pure* view on the business logic.
+You'd have to overengineer and use event driven programming to coordinate data between your aggregates and the image store.

+### ...according to me

+But in this case, the business is explicitly saying "use MS Dynamics 365 as a storage for product images".
+Is it a good idea to use MS Dynamics 365 as a storage for product images?
+I have no idea but let's assume it is what it is.

 How would you handle this?
 How do you name the interface for the image service?

 - `IImageStore`?
 - `IProductImageStore`?
 - `IDynamics365ImageStore`?
 - `IDynamics365ProductImageStore`?

-The DDD evangelists say that external services do not belong into the domain layer at all, again, defending the idea of a rich aggregate root that nicely represent a *pure* view on the business logic.
-You'd have to overengineer and use event driven programming to coordinate data between your aggregates and the image store.
+If your domain:

+- does not already know a service that represents a MS Dynamics 365 image store
+- and there are no other requirements related to images OR Dynamics 365

+...then in my opinion you should create an interface called `IDynamics365ProductImageStore`.
+This is the "DDD" way of programming because you are following the semantics of the business requirements as they are right now.
+You should not create `IImageStore` because semantically it sounds like a general purpose image store for whatever images you want and you risk building something that won't be useful at all.

+You should not predict the future in your domain layer which should represent the **current** state.

 ## Event sourcing